About Jeffrey Fudin, PharmD, DAIPM, FCCP, FASHP

 Dr. Fudin graduated from the Albany College of Pharmacy & Health Sciences with his Bachelors Degree and his PharmD.
 He was awarded and completed an American Cancer Society Sponsored Fellowship in Oncology/Hematology at SUNY/Upstate Medical Center shortly after his undergraduate work.
 He has been an Instructor of Pharmacology at SAGE Graduate School of Nursing for several years.
 He is a Clinical Pharmacy Consultant to Homedical Associates, an innovative home-based academic patient care service dedicated to treating medically complex patients in their homes.

 As a peer reviewer, Dr. Fudin helped to establish the American Pain Society (APS) Clinical Practice Guidelines for Arthritis, for Fibromyalgia, and for Cancer Pain and Palliative Care.
 He was a panel member for establishing guidelines on the “Use of Chronic Opioids for Chronic Non-Cancer Pain,” a collaborative effort between the APS and the American Academy of Pain Medicine (AAPM); these guidelines have been widely disseminated by the American Journal of Pain for use by healthcare providers worldwide.
 Recently, he participated in development of draft guidelines for the proper use of urine testing in addiction medicine, a collaborative project by the National Association of Addiction Treatment Providers with support from the Center for Lawful Access and Abuse Deterrence and the American Society of Addiction Medicine.

 Dr. Fudin is a reviewer for publications and poster submissions for the ACCP, American Society of Health-System Pharmacists, AAPM, and other recognized professional pharmacy, medical, and nursing organizations.
 He is founder and two-time past chair of the ACCP Pain Pharmacy Practice Network group.

 Dr. Fudin is an active lecturer, writer, and researcher on pain management issues.
 He has been an invited speaker on pain management at VA Hospitals and at major academic medical centers throughout the United States.
-In the last year alone, Dr. Fudin has lectured live and by Webinar on various pain-related topics to thousands of physicians, pharmacists, and other healthcare providers and administrators in over 30 states nationwide.
-He is also the owner and managing editor of PainDr.com, and interactive website that houses his pain blog and has many professional resources developed by Dr. Fudin for medical professionals including pharmacists.
+He is also the owner and managing editor of PainDr.com, and interactive website that houses his pain blog, which has many professional resources developed by Dr. Fudin for medical professionals including pharmacists.